km2262488/white_tiger/README.md

 WhiteTiger is only a tool for SECURITY TESTING PURPOSES!

-WhitTigeris an HTTP DDoS Tool.
+WhiteTiger is an HTTP DDoS Tool.

 Attack Vector exploited: HTTP Keep Alive + NoCache